lavryniuk-dev/taxi-service/README.md

 * JSTL
 * HTML, CSS

-##Setup
+## Setup
 ***
 * Clone this project

---> Configure Tomcat Server
+* Configure Tomcat Server

---> Install MySQL RDBMS and MySQL Workbench on your computer
+* Install MySQL RDBMS and MySQL Workbench on your computer

---> Use script from src/main/resources/init_db.sql to configure MySQL
+* Use script from src/main/resources/init_db.sql to configure MySQL

---> Insert your own MySQL username and password in dbProperties in the ConnectionUtil class.
+* Insert your own MySQL username and password in dbProperties in the ConnectionUtil class.

---> Run project
+* Run project